• Skip to primary navigation

 Texas A&M-Fort Worth is the anchor campus for a technology and innovation district planned around the development of the city’s proposed new downtown innovation district.
 The campus will provide a Tier One backbone of research and education coupled with a diverse range of innovative education, workforce development, research, technology and service programs offered by Texas A&M University, Tarleton State University, the Texas A&M School of Law, and Texas A&M engineering, agriculture, emergency management and health sciences, among others.
 This unique development sector endeavor will become a magnet for economic growth in the North Texas region.

-The 3.5 acre campus will feature three, distinct buildings and campus greenspace.
-This four-block complex will include classrooms, laboratories, event spaces, and flexible research and makerspaces that can be used by the public and private sectors to create, problem-solve, mentor and develop workforce skills.
+The urban campus is planned to feature distinct buildings and campus greenspace.
+This multi-unit complex will include classrooms, laboratories, event spaces, and flexible research and makerspaces that can be used by the public and private sectors to create, problem-solve, mentor and develop workforce skills.

 Phase One